plumvillage/newsletter/src/en/articles/br-phap-luu--thays-vision-for-wake-up-schools.md

 During the pandemic, Wake Up Schools offered webinars to support healthcare workers in Vietnam, including a workshop hosted with the Center for Healthcare Improvement Research and the Oxford University Clinical Research Unit (OUCRU).

+{% image "article/br-phap-luu/Educators retreat in Uganda 2019.1 - Credit - Evermind Media.jpg", "noFloat" %}
+{% image "article/br-phap-luu/Educators retreat in Uganda 2019.2- Credit - Evermind Media.jpg", "noFloat" %}
+{% image "article/br-phap-luu/Educators retreat in Uganda 2019.4- Credit - Evermind Media-edited.jpg", "noFloat", "Br.
+Phap Luu leading an activity in Uganda<span class='note'>Photos kindly provided by Evermind Media</span>" %}

 Staff from the Hospital of Tropical Disease (Bệnh viện Bệnh nhiệt đới Trung ương) in Hanoi and Chợ Rẫy Hospital in Ho Chi Minh City - two hospitals that have been at the front line in Vietnam’s effort to contain and to treat COVID-19 - participated.
 The webinar is now available for their healthcare staff of 30,000 people.

-{% image "article/br-phap-luu/Educators retreat in Uganda 2019.4- Credit - Evermind Media-edited.jpg", "expandToRightBorder noFloat" %}, "", "Br.
-Phap Luu leading an activity in Uganda" %}
-{% image "article/br-phap-luu/Educators retreat in Uganda 2019.1 - Credit - Evermind Media.jpg", "expandToRightBorder noFloat" %}
-{% image "article/br-phap-luu/Educators retreat in Uganda 2019.2- Credit - Evermind Media.jpg", "expandToRightBorder noFloat", "Uganda, 2019<span class='note'>Photos kindly provided by Evermind Media</span>" %}

 We also offered two webinars in Vietnam to support teachers and parents as schools reopened.
 On Sunday May 3, 2020, as schools were about to reopen, we supported an online seminar for educators and parents called “2020 Noble Semester - Học kỳ cao quý”<a class="note" href="https://youtu.be/WVHVwZa4wK8">https://youtu.be/WVHVwZa4wK8</a>, which included teachings by Sr. Bội Nghiem of Magnolia Grove Monastery.